Draciel1/password-analyzer-app/README.md

 # password-analyzer-app
 🔑 Password Security Analyzer (Single-File HTML/JS)
-This project is a modern, dark-themed web application designed to help users determine the security of a password based on two critical factors: Entropy (Randomness) and Exposure (Data Breach Check).
+This project is a modern web application designed to help users determine the security of a password based on two critical factors: Entropy (Randomness) and Exposure (Data Breach Check).

 The entire application—including HTML, Tailwind CSS, and JavaScript logic—is contained within a single index.html file, making it highly portable and easy to deploy or integrate.